 You can appeal an arbitration award by requesting that the case be tried in court.
 However, if the party who appeals the award fails to do better at trial, that party will have to pay the non-appealing party's attorney fees and costs.

-The defendant, or their insurance company, appeals more 90% of the cases that go to arbitration?
-That means that most lawsuits aren't frivolous.
+The defendant, or their insurance company, appeals more than 90% of the cases that go to arbitration.
+That means that most lawsuits aren't frivolous, as they're being forced to court by the insurance company's appeal.
 Most personal injury claims are valid and companies just don't want to be responsible for their actions.

 Most plaintiff attorneys will rarely appeal an arbitration award because it creates a significant risk that the individual client may have to pay for the defendant's insurance defense costs.